FDA warns consumers about e-cigarette liquids with erectile dysfunction drugs

 HelloCig did not respond to the initial warning, the FDA said.

-The manufacturers of Cialis and Viagra have not responded to requests for comment.
+The manufacturers of Cialis has not responded to requests for comment.
+The maker of Viagra had no comment.

 Related Content